How to Make Money Blogging [Updated Guide 2024]

 7. Reach out to Companies for Paid Guest Posts

 Use your blog as your portfolio to sell your services.
 Whatever your superpower is, be it writing, photography, storytelling, music, you name it, you can increase your revenue by reaching out to other companies.

 Reach out to publishing houses or blogs and offer your composition or editing skills at a price.

 In the new medium, you can diversify what you normally blog about to expand your own skills and add value for your existing followers to join you there, too.

 The benefits will be twofold as you will be giving your audience a new outlet where they can connect with you, and you will be reaching out to a new audience, too.

-As soon as they finish the course, you could set up an email marketing automation to upsell them to one of your paid online courses.
+As soon as users sign up for your course, with a little help from dynamic segmentation, you can create a new target audience.
+And when they finish the course, you could set up an email marketing automation to upsell them to one of your paid online courses.

 This course could either be a complementary one, or a premium course, offered at a lower price.

 Remember to keep those who converted in a separate mailing list of more engaged users.

 The most straightforward way to make money online through your blogging is to ask users to donate.
 Especially if you have posted free content that showcases the quality of your work, and users rely on your work on a regular basis, they will be more than happy to support your work.